gencay/vscode-chatgpt/README.md

 - If you encounter persistent issues with your queries
   - Try `ChatGPT: Reset session` command
   - As a last resort try restarting your VS-Code and retry logging in.
+- If you are using Remote Development and cant login to ChatGPT
+   - In settings.json add
+   - "remote.extensionKind": {"gencay.vscode-chatgpt": ["ui"]}

 # Disclaimer and Credits